 - Be in the best physical condition that you can be in.
 Before setting off on a dive trip, there are certain guidelines which need to be stuck to, if you are in the best shape you can be, then seasickness is less likely to hit you and if it does, then it usually isn’t as bad as it would be if you were in bad shape.

-- There are a number of alternative therapies that you could try to avoid getting travelsick.
+- There are several alternative therapies that you could try to avoid getting travel-sick.
 One of which is Hypnotism, this can be extremely beneficial if you have tried everything and nothing seems to work for you.
 Another alternative therapy is EFT (Emotional Freedom Techniques) these techniques can be used before even stepping on the boat and can be used to reduce the symptoms once seasickness hits you.

-- If you are really suffering with dizziness, vomiting and nausea, then one way to help relieve your suffering is by getting someone to throw ICE cold water over you.
+- If you are suffering from dizziness, vomiting, and nausea, then one way to help relieve your suffering is by getting someone to throw ICE cold water over you.
 It helps to shock your body, getting your systems to function properly again.
 You would be amazed how well this works and it is quite fun for the person throwing the water over you.

 Natural preventatives of motions sickness and travel sickness

-There are a number of natural ways to help reduce the symptoms of travel/motion sickness.
+There are several natural ways to help reduce the symptoms of travel/motion sickness.

-- Liquorice is another natural antiemetic.
-You can either buy this in the form of liquorice bark or in the form of sweets.
-Either is good however, if you opt for the sweet option, then try to limit yourself as eating too much liquorice can lead to nausea and diarrhoea.
+- Licorice is another natural antiemetic.
+You can either buy this in the form of licorice bark or in the form of sweets.
+Either is good however, if you opt for the sweet option, then try to limit yourself as eating too much licorice can lead to nausea and diarrhea.
 Chewing on the bark works best for most people.
 You can pick this up from any health food store.

-- Peppermint is a natural stomach calmer and when mixed with ginger or liquorice, is meant to be extremely powerful.
-You can get peppermint as an essential oil, which you can use by dropping one drop on your tongue, temples and fore head, or you buy the leaves and place them in your water bottle to enjoy throughout the day.
+- Peppermint is a natural stomach calmer and when mixed with ginger or licorice, is meant to be extremely powerful.
+You can get peppermint as an essential oil, which you can use by dropping one drop on your tongue, temples, and forehead, or you buy the leaves and place them in your water bottle to enjoy throughout the day.